kirillfr97/web_scraping_DB/README.md

 ## Usage

 You can use the web_scraping_DB for scraping and collecting information from various news websites.
 The `scrape.py` script serves as the entry point for the project and can be customized to suit your specific requirements.
-Additionally, the `scrape_test.py` script allows you to test and verify the logic on a particular website.

 ## License